BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Resource Plans are prepared each year by all council Resources to outline the key developments they intend to take forward in the year.
 Performance and actions relating to economic development and regeneration can be found in the Community and Enterprise Resource Plan.

-More information on our outcomes can be found in the Council Plan Connect and also the Annual Performance Spotlights.
+More information on our objectives can be found in the Council Plan Connect and also the Annual Performance Spotlights.

 Local Government Benchmarking Framework (LGBF) allows councils to work together, to use performance information in a way which will help understand variations, share knowledge, expertise and good practice, with a view to making improvements.
 For more information and links relating to this framework go to the 'Benchmarking' paragraph on the Improvement and how we compare page on our website.